wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

 = 1.7.1 =
+* Fixed bugs with several search manager search fields
+* Fixed issue which caused some fields in widgets to be handled differently than shortcodes
-* updated error handling and reporting
+* Updated error handling and reporting
-* added support for custom field search
+* Added support for custom field search
-* added alternate Quick Search view
+* Added alternate Quick Search view
+* Fix several other bugs with Search Manager searches

 = 1.7.0 =
 * Incorporated new API improving speed and performance